A commutative algebra approach to multiplicative Hom-Lie algebras: The Affine Variety

 \section{The Affine Variety $\MLie(\gl_2(\C))$}

 {2.\arabic{equation}} {2.\arabic{theorem}}

-After summarizing the fundamental facts on $\gl_2(\C)$ and some preparations for the vanishing ideal of the affine variety $\MLie(\gl_2(\C))$, we capitalize on a method of Gr\"{o}bner basis from computational ideal theory to analyze the geometric structure of $\MLie(\gl_2(\C))$.
+After summarizing the fundamental facts on $\gl_2(\C)$ and some preparations for the vanishing ideal of the affine variety $\MLie(\gl_2(\C))$, we capitalize on a Gr\"{o}bner basis method from computational ideal theory to analyze the geometric structure of $\MLie(\gl_2(\C))$.